Interior living room 2

 This scheme is designed to ease the transition between renting and buying by subsidising a percentage of the rent.
 When they join the scheme a buyer rents a property at below market value for up to five years, allowing them to use the remaining amount to save for a deposit.
 After the end of the period, the renter either has to purchase or leave.

-How does Rent to Buy work?
+How Does Rent to Buy Work?

 If you want to own your home but you’re struggling to get a deposit together, Rent to Buy is an ideal path for achieving home ownership.